maxmedvedev/idea-juggler/HOMEBREW-RELEASE.md

 # Homebrew Distribution Setup

-This document describes the Homebrew distribution setup for idea-juggler.
+This document describes the Homebrew distribution setup for project-juggler.

 ## What Was Created